 · Leave for fermentation at least for 8 hours.

 You can take it as it is.
-Otherwise, you can serve it along with any sabji (veg curry), any non vegetarian item or even with kheer/payesh.
+Otherwise, you can serve it along with any sabzi (veg curry), any non-vegetarian item, or even with kheer/payesh.

-Haldipitha is an energy-rich, cereal-pulse based nutritious snack items.
+Haldipitha is an energy-rich, cereal-pulse-based nutritious snack item.
 It is a full probiotic, gut-friendly microorganism.
 Anyone can take this pitha.